Help Lines

 The Canadian Sport Helpline is a resource created by Sport Canada to combat harassment, abuse and discrimination in sport to help keep athletes and youth safe and free to enjoy physical activity to the fullest.

-Below is a link to the website specifically created by Sport Canada to tackle this issue.
-It houses information, resources, promotional material and more.
-There is also a helpline: 1-888-83-SPORT (77678) which provides a professional listening service that any level of athlete, coach, or volunteer can call and receive support from as well an email address and links to further help if needed.
+which provides a professional listening service that any level of athlete, coach, or volunteer can call and receive support from as well an email address and links to further help if needed.
 You do not have to be an athlete to call the service and they are happy to help anyone looking for support and assistance on matters related to harassment, abuse and discrimination.